Solo Mining vs Pool Mining — Which Is More Profitable?

 Pool mining

-• Income recognized at each payout at fair market value when received
+• Income recognized at each payout, at fair market value when received

 • Many small taxable events to track and report